pantheon-systems/documentation/source/_docs/organization-faq.md

 As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for password-less access](/docs/ssh-keys).

 ### Why can't I access Multidev on my site when the Supporting Organization can use it?
 Only organizational team members and administrators of a Supporting Organization with Multidev will be able to use this feature.
-Site team members who are associated with site but not the agency can access Multidev environments via the unique URL, but will not be able to commit code to them.
+Site team members who are associated with the site but not the agency can access Multidev environments via the unique URL, but will not be able to commit code to them.

 ### Why can't my Agency Organization own a site?
-Pantheon Enterprise Organizations are able to own sites; Pantheon Partner Organizations cannot.
+Enterprise, Reseller, OEM, and EDU+ organizations own sites.
+Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU organizations support sites.
 This is because an agency's role is to develop, service, and maintain a site on behalf of its owner.
-See our [Change Management](/docs/change-management/#manage-people-in-an-organization) doc for more details.
+Read more about owning and supporting sites in our [Organizations](/docs/organizations/#organization-site-association) doc.

 ### Can I add my own Agency as a Supporting Organization to a client's site?